-If you currently have a clustering environment based on Windows Server 2008 R2 and are considering a move to Windows Server 2012 R2 or Windows Server 2016, Progent can help you plan and carry out a Windows Server 2012 R2 failover clustering upgrade or create a Windows Server 2016 disaster recovery solution.
+If you currently have a clustering environment based on Windows Server 2008 R2 and are considering a move to Windows Server 2019 or Windows Server 2016, Progent can help you plan and carry out a Windows Server 2019 failover clustering upgrade or create a Windows Server 2016 disaster recovery solution.

 Progent's CISM, CISA, GIAC, CISSP, and CRISC certified security engineers can assess the protection offered by your cluster environment and can recommend and implement affordable improvements.
 Progent's security experts can also help you design, document, and test business continuity and disaster recovery plans.

-Progent's Microsoft and Cisco consultants can assist your business to implement a sensible, fault-tolerant information network that resolves major challenges covering a broad range of infrastructure technologies and operations including:
+Progent's Microsoft and Cisco-certified support professionals can help your company to create an affordable, non-stop environment that resolves key challenges covering a wide range of infrastructure solutions and operations including: